arcus-azure/arcus.webapi/docs/preview/features/correlation.md

 When an application is configured to use the default configuration of the correlation, each HTTP response will get an extra header called `RequestId` containing an unique identifier to distinguish between requests/responses.

-The `X-Transaction-ID` can be overriden by the request, meaning: if the HTTP request already contains a `X-Transaction-ID` header, the same header+value will be used in the HTTP response.
+The `X-Transaction-ID` can be overridden by the request, meaning: if the HTTP request already contains a `X-Transaction-ID` header, the same header+value will be used in the HTTP response.

 Additional [configuration](#configuration) is available to tweak this functionality.